STARC: A General Framework For Quantifying Differences Between Reward Functions: Main Proofs

-If we can find a lower bound on the angle between $s(R_1)$ and all vectors in the shaded region, then this will also be a lower bound on the angle between $s(R_1)$ and $s(R_2)$.

-Note that $\delta$ may be larger than $L_2(s(R_1)$ (since $L_2(s(R_1), s(R_2))$ may be larger than $L_2(s(R_1)$).
-This makes our calculations a bit more complicated.
-To mitigate this issue, we will instead consider a \emph{smaller} $L_2$-ball.
-Let

-We have selected $\epsilon$ to be smaller than both $\delta$ and $L_2(s(R_1)$.
-This means that if we can find a lower bound on the angle between $s(R_1)$ and all vectors in this new shaded region, then this will also be a lower bound on the angle between $s(R_1)$ and $s(R_2)$.
+We now have everything we need to derive a lower bound on the angle $\theta$ between $s(R_1)$ and $s(R_2)$.
+First note that this angle can be no greater than the angle between $s(R_1)$ and the points marked $A$ and $B$ in the figure below (whichever is smaller):